Updated: Sep 13, 2022

 8. You ignore your intuition, gut, or feeling about something

 Our bodies give us signals that are often far closer to the truth than our thoughts.
 Thoughts can easily be manipulated by others and even by ourselves!
 How many times do we tell ourselves that a feeling we had about something must not be true?
 When you did follow your gut or intuition has it ever steered you horribly in the wrong direction?
 We live in a world with a lot of emphasis on logic and intellectual truth.
 While there is nothing wrong with analyzing and processing your experiences by thinking about them, it is just as important to develop a sensitivity to what your body is trying to communicate to you.
 Often when we get sick that is just our body’s final attempt to get its message across loud and clear.
 Nobody ever got sick and said, “Wow, I feel so self-empowered.”

 Take the time to get back in touch with your body, find your inner worth, restore your energy, say and do what is aligned with your values, trust your feelings, and get in the driver’s seat of your life.
-If you’d like to step into your power on a regular basis, I invite you to start a free 7-day trial of my online yoga membership.
-Inside you will find vinyasa and yin style yoga practices and self-reflection / mindfulness exercises to support you in all aspects of creating a meaningful life, on and off your mat.
+If you’d like to step into your power on a regular basis, I invite you to check out my on-demand library of over 200+ Yin and Vinyasa yoga classes and meditation.